 Canadian Standards Association

-The 2015 CSA surveillance re-certification audit of Canfor’s woodlands in British Columbia and Alberta found our sustainable forest management system meets ISO 14001 and CSA Z809 requirements.
+The Fort St. John Pilot Project 2017 audit summary and the 2017 CSA surveillance re-certification audit of Canfor’s woodlands in British Columbia and Alberta found our sustainable forest management system complies with ISO 14001 and CSA Z809 requirements.